singhJasvinder101/MyBlog/README.md

 ### 📄Documentation

-Explore our comprehensive documentation in the [LEARN.md]file, which serves as a detailed guide to understanding and contributing to TechStuffs.
+Explore our comprehensive documentation in the [LEARN.md]file, which serves as a detailed guide to understanding and contributing to TechBytes.
 This document covers various aspects of the project, including setup instructions, architecture overview, and contribution guidelines.
 We recommend referring to this documentation to gain a deeper insight into UniCollab and make meaningful contributions to its development.

 ## Message From PA